irisonia/Algorithms-in-CPP/RadixSortCollection/README.md

 -------------------------------------------------------------------------------------------

 Following are the different usages for the RadixSort functions.
-**Examples for each can be found in test.cpp file**.
+**Examples for each can be found in main.cpp file**.

 Notes:
   1. Make sure that the type has a move cctor and a move copy assignment,
      for avoiding cctors/assignments being performed during the sort.
   2. Provide usable_memory if you don't want radix to allocate memory dynamically.
-     See details about the usable memory size in the API (radix_collection.h).
+     See details about the usable memory size in the API (radix_sort.h).

 Usages:
 - Sort a consecutive array of any integral type: